 Want to impress them even more?
 See our guide: 50+ Interview Tips that Work: Best Advice for a Successful Job

-How to Set Professional Development Goals
+How to Set Career Objectives

 Have you already got a job, but want to do it better?

+There are other types of career goals that helps you with your development.
+They're called professional development goals, job objectives, or work goals.
 By any name, they’re personal goals for work.
 They’re targets that make you an invaluable employee.

 How to Set Work Goals

 - Note your weak spots.
 Build a list of your biggest “areas for improvement.”
-(If we drop the kid gloves that means, “where you’re failing.”)
+(If we drop the kid gloves, that means “where you’re failing.”)

 - Discuss the soft spots with your boss.
 Which ones are most important to the company?